cryptpad/e2e-test-suite/Readme.md

 ```

 These tests will run in parallel mode using two workers (default).
-You can set another browser/OS combination of your choosing using the `projects` flag (see' Choose browser and OS/device').
+You can set another browser/OS combination of your choosing using the `projects` flag (see 'Choose browser and OS/device').

 > :information_source:
 > If the command to run tests is used without the `projects` flag, the chosen tests will run on all available `projects` listed in `playwright.spec.js`.